Funnyhouse of a Negro: Plot

 The next scene is between the Duchess and Raymond, the funnyman of the funnyhouse.
 The two characters discuss the Duchess' father, who is actually Sarah's father, as the Duchess is an extension of Sarah.
 They call the father a "wild beast" who raped Sarah's mother, and compare his blackness to the mother's whiteness.
 Finally, the Duchess reveals that the mother is currently in an asylum and is completely bald; this explains the significance of the opening sequence of the play.
 The audience also learns that the Duchess' hair is falling out; this implies that Sarah's hair is falling out, because her white self cannot coexist with her black self.

 The next scene contains a speech by Lumumba, a manifestation of Sarah's black self.
 His character is unknown to the audience, and he holds a mask in his hands.
 The speech discusses how Sarah is haunted by her bald mother in her sleep, blaming Sarah's father for her plight into insanity, saying, "Black man, black man, my mother says, I never should have let a black man put his hands on me."

 The next scene begins with a movement sequence between the Duchess and Queen, in which they discover that the Queen's hair has fallen out on her pillow, and the Duchess tries to place hair back onto her head.
 As they continue to pantomime, Lumumba's character returns for another monologue, in which he gives more information about Sarah's life.
 The audience learns that Sarah is a student at a city college in New York, and that she dreams of being surrounded by European antiques and having white friends.
 He also explains that Sarah's black father was given mixed messages about his identity by his parents.
 His mother wanted him to go to Africa and save the race, while his father told him that "the race was no damn good."
-Lumumba's speech ends with the claim that Sarah's father tried to hang himself in a Harlem hotel, but leaves ambiguity as to whether the suicide was successful.
+Lumumba's speech ends with the claim that Sarah's father tried to hang himself in a Harlem hotel, but leaves ambiguity as to whether he died.